-Several federal agencies were involved in the construction of National Airport.
+Several federal agencies were involved in the creation of National Airport.
 The newly-formed Civil Aeronautics Board (predecessor to the Federal Aviation Administration) was in charge, but funding and labor came principally from the Public Works Administration (PWA) and Works Progress Administration (WPA).
 The Army Corps of Engineers, the National Park Service and the Fine Arts Commission also participated.

 The airport opened for business in June 1941 and President Roosevelt attended the opening ceremony.
 It is likely that work continued on the site for some time thereafter.

 The Index to WPA Projects in the National Archives describes WPA work on the site in 1941: “Construct airport facilities…completing the construction of hangars, buildings, and other structures and facilities; constructing runways, aprons, taxi strips, roads, walks, parking areas and lightning and air navigation facilities; filling, grading and draining; landscaping; incidental and appurtenant work.”

 According to the Washington Post, this work employed 2,837 workers with a budget of $5,503,000, and it included a landing field for Pan American Airways.

 History of Ronald Reagan Washington National Airport, Metropolitan Washington Airports Authority website